IndaPlus25/task-3-yea/README.md

 ### 🚨 Troubleshooting Guide

-1. Look at this week's [posted issues](https://gits-15.sys.kth.se/inda-24/help/issues).
+1. Look at this week's [posted issues](https://gits-15.sys.kth.se/inda-25/help/issues).
 Are other students asking about your problem?
-2. If not, post a question yourself by creating a [New Issue](https://gits-15.sys.kth.se/inda-24/help/issues/new).
+2. If not, post a question yourself by creating a [New Issue](https://gits-15.sys.kth.se/inda-25/help/issues/new).
 Add a descriptive title, beginning with "Task *x*: *summary of problem here*"
 3. Ask a TA in person during the [weekly lab](https://queue.csc.kth.se/Queue/INDA).
 Check your schedule to see when the next lab is.

 We encourage you to discuss with your course friends, but **do not share answers**!

+### 🗺️ Make a Plan

+- Check your feedback on last week's issue tracker for a review and tips!
+- Open issues for your plan in the [issue tracker](/../../issues).
+- Commit at least once per issue.
+- Reference issues from commit messages using `Fixes #N` to automatically close them.
+- Read more about it [here](https://gits-15.sys.kth.se/inda-25/course-instructions/blob/main/ice-guide.md).

 ### 🏛 Assignment